otaviojava/jcassandra-book/07-java_hibernate.md

 ### Conclusion

 Using an API that the developer already knows to navigate a new paradigm in the world of persistence is a great strategy that Hibernate takes advantage of.
-In this chapter we saw how to use the JPA API to work with Apache Cassandra, which greatly reduces the learning curve for an experienced Java developer.
+In this chapter, we saw how to use the JPA API to work with Apache Cassandra, which greatly reduces the learning curve for an experienced Java developer.
 However, this facility takes its toll, since the JPA was made for the relational database.
 There are several gaps that API tends to not cover in the NoSQL world, for example, asynchronous operations as well as definitions of the existing consistency level in Cassandra.
-In the next chapter we will also see a specification of the Java world, however, an API created specifically for the non-relational world.
+In the next chapter, we will also see a specification of the Java world, however, an API created specifically for the non-relational world.